Compiler-Contruction/Lab1/README.md

 This task takes in a sentence and splits the sentence into individual texts

 For example:
-    Computer Science is fun to learn
+'Computer Science is fun to learn'

 Output:
-    Computer
+    'Computer
     science
     is
     fun
     to
-    learn
+    learn'

 ## Task 2